0x0539/tap.io/README.md

 **Determinism!** It is crucial that the results of this function be deterministic.
 For tap.io purposes, deterministic means that two different clients executing the update function with the same input state should arrive at the same output state.
-This does not mean it is impossible for your game to use pseudo-random numbers.
+This does not mean it is impossible for a game to use pseudo-random numbers.
 An ARC4 RNG is included in tap.io whose state is folded into the overall game state, allowing clients to generate the same sequence of pseudo random numbers deterministically.